ycherkasov/historical-projects/strauscpp4/ch15_source_files/readme.txt

 }

 * This technique is commonly used to produce a C++ header from a C header
-* Alternatively, condi- tional compilation (12.6.1) can be used to create a common C and C++ header:
+* Alternatively, conditional compilation (12.6.1) can be used to create a common C and C++ header:
 #ifdef __cplusplus
 extern "C" {...
 * A name with C linkage can be declared in a namespace (std::printf)
 * A variable defined outside any function (that is, global, namespace, and class static variables) is initialized before main() is invoked
-* Often, a function returning a reference is a good alternative to a global variable
+* Often, a function returning a reference to static is a good alternative to a global variable
 * The initialization of a local static is thread-safe (42.3.3)
 * The quick_exit() function is like exit() except that it does not invoke any destructors
 * Register functions to be invoked by quick_exit() using at_quick_exit()
+* Exit possibilities
+	* std::_Exit (abort): doesn't execute static destructors or flush critical IO and soes not call handler
+	* std::exit: executes static destructors and flushes critical IO and call handler if exists
+	* std::quick_exit: doesn't execute static destructors, but does flush critical IO and call handler if exists

 Book advices:
 * Use header files to represent interfaces and to emphasize logical structure; 15.1, 15.3.2.